cven5999-ss26/capstone-project-elysem27/data/README.md

 3. Instrument- or software-specific information needed to interpret the
     data: N/A

-4. Standards and calibration information, if appropriate: -
+4. Standards and calibration information, if appropriate: N/A

-5. Environmental/experimental conditions:
+5. Environmental/experimental conditions: Goma DRC only 2 months out of the year

-6. Describe any quality-assurance procedures performed on the data: Removed entries with no data, removed duplicates, etc.
+6. Describe any quality-assurance procedures performed on the data: Removed entries with no usage data, noted and grouped NA subcategories.

 7. People involved with sample collection, processing, analysis and/or
     submission: Nuru IT team